 Today, in the free country we live in, with ALL of the information we have available at our fingertips, there is absolutely, positively NO EXCUSE for failure in business, in marketing, in selling, or in improving any “failure” situation plaguing you.

-Never before have the barriers to starting a business been so low or the opportunities to achieve financial independence been so great.
-And never before have so many powerful tools and so much technology been so readily, easily available to just about everyone.
+Never before have the barriers to starting a business been so low.
+Or the opportunities to achieve financial independence been so great.
+And never before have so many powerful tools and so much technology been so readily, easily available to everyone.

 Very few things in life, both good and bad, are unmovable and permanent.
 There are too many variables, too many changes in the world around us, too many paths and opportunities, to allow a situation/person/business to exist unchanged.